MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Related Works

 \section{Related Works}

-Researchers have probed approaches for building the graph convolutional layers.
-Two representative types are spectral-based methods and spatial-based methods.
-The spectral graph convolution (SGC), introduced in \cite{bruna2013spectral}, is based on convolution theorem and spectral graph theory \cite{chung1997spectral}.
-SGC is realised based on the graph Fourier transforms (GFTs), which however suffers from the high computational complexity of the Laplacian eigendecomposition; and there is, in general, no fast implementation of GFTs due to the irregularity of the graph nodes.
+Researchers have probed approaches for building graph convolutional layers.
+Two representative types are the spectral-based method and spatial-based method.
+The spectral graph convolution, introduced in \cite{bruna2013spectral}, is based on convolution theorem and spectral graph theory \cite{chung1997spectral}.
+The spectral graph convolution is realised based on the graph Fourier transforms, which suffers from the high computational complexity of the Laplacian eigendecomposition; and there is, in general, no fast implementation for graph Fourier transforms due to the non-Euclidean structure of graph data.

 On the other hand, filters in the Fourier domain cannot guarantee the localisation in the spatial (vertex) domain.
-ChebNet proposed in \cite{defferrard2016convolutional} uses Chebyshev polynomial approximation for graph convolution, which constructs a localised polynomial filter while circumventing the computation of the Laplacian eigendecomposition.
+ChebNet proposed in \cite{defferrard2016convolutional} uses Chebyshev polynomial approximation for graph convolution, which constructs a localised polynomial filter, and circumvents the computation of the Laplacian eigendecomposition.
 GCN \cite{kipf2016semi} simplifies ChebNet by using the first order Chebyshev polynomial of the graph Laplacian with renormalisation tricks in computation.
-Authors of \cite{xu2018graph,li2019haar} develop wavelet-based GNNs by replacing GFTs with graph wavelet transforms (GWTs).
-Due to the high sparsity of wavelet basis matrix, GWTs are more computationally efficient than GFTs.
+Authors of \cite{xu2018graph,li2019haar,ma2019multi,wang2019haarpooling,zheng2020decimated} developed wavelet-based GNNs by replacing graph Fourier transforms with graph wavelet transforms.
+Due to the high sparsity of wavelet basis matrix, the graph wavelet transforms are more computationally efficient than graph Fourier transforms.

-Compared with SGC, the spatial-based methods are closer to the conventional CNN convolution on image classification as the graph convolutions are computed based on a node's spatial relation and the learnable filters are defined in the vertex domain \cite{atwood2016diffusion,veli2018graph,xu2018how,hamilton2017inductive,monti2017geometric}.
-In particular, Gilmer et al. \cite{gilmer2017neural} provide the framework of message passing neural networks (MPNNs), encapsulating many existing GNNs in the viewpoint that information/message can be passed from one node to another along edges/paths directly.
+Compared with spectral-based graph convolutions, the spatial-based methods are closer to the conventional CNN convolution on image classification as the graph convolutions are computed based on a node's spatial relation and the learnable filters are defined in the vertex domain \cite{atwood2016diffusion,veli2018graph,xu2018how,hamilton2017inductive,monti2017geometric}.
+The spatial node information aggregation was first developed in \cite{micheli2009neural,scarselli2008graph} for recursive and recurrent neural networks.
+In the domain of GNN, Gilmer et al. \cite{gilmer2017neural} provided the framework of message passing neural networks (MPNNs), encapsulating many existing GNNs in the viewpoint that information/message can be passed from one node to another along edges/paths directly.